Vlorissfarne Lead(s): Shadovaskaya (anangrybeaver)

 Often known as just the ‘mage tower’, Zer’tath Tower is the pride of Vlorissfarne.
 A massive spire that reaches high above the city walls, this tower is home to the mage guild, as well as the central crystal that powers the city’s mysterious clouds and the guards network of communication crystals.
 The ground floor of the tower is where the monthly open court is held; a gathering for all to come from far and wide to hear the important news and announcements of the realm.

-City Guards uphold the laws of Vlorissfarne, investigate, interrogate, and capture criminals, as well as solving petty squabbles in the streets, the Underdark, and the outlaying forest.
-However, Guards of Vlorissfarne are encouraged and compelled to uphold the law in any place they go to.
+City Guards uphold the laws of Vlorissfarne, investigate, interrogate, and capture criminals, as well as solving petty squabbles in the streets and regions of the kingdom.
+They are also responsible for retaining diplomatic relations, and therefore are encouraged and compelled to uphold the law in any place they go to.
 For Example: A Guard visiting Isk’Waere would be expected to report to the leaders of that realm if they need any tasks done and lend aide when requested by allies.

 What is expected

 1.)
 Guards must be willing to report all cases they investigate to keep a clear line of evidence and clues. ((Notecard, save all Guard related rps))